benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

     'post_type' => 'kitten',
     'title' => $title,   // let's say that most titles are unique 'meta_key' => 'breed'
-    'meta_value' => $calico, // and that this solidifies that uniqueness ))[0]; // I trust that your data selection is unique **side eye**
+    'meta_value' => $breed, // and that this solidifies that uniqueness ))[0]; // I trust that your data selection is unique **side eye**

   if ($existing_kitten->ID) {